Extracting representations of cognition across neuroimaging studies improves brain decoding: Discussion on the model design

 \subsection{Comparison with earlier work}

-We proposed a proof-of-concept, smaller-scale and harder to interpret multi-study decoding approach at NIPS 2017 conference\autocite{mensch2017learning}.
+We proposed a proof-of-concept, smaller-scale and harder to interpret multi-study decoding approach in \cite{mensch2017learning}.
 This earlier work already relies on a three-layer linear model, with joint training of the second and third layer.
 Beyond its extended cognitive neuroscience point-of-view, the present work strongly improves the multi-study decoding methods and results.

-\paragraph{Model interpretability.}From a methodological point of view, \textcite{mensch2017learning} fail short of providing a principled way for interpreting results and extracting meaningful task-optimized networks, as those outlined in \autoref{fig:nature_latent}.
-Their approach yields networks akin to \autoref{fig:bad_components}a, which are not relevant from a cognitive perspective.
+\paragraph{Model interpretability.} From a methodological point of view, \cite{mensch2017learning} fail short of providing a principled way for interpreting results and extracting meaningful task-optimized networks, as those outlined in \autoref{fig:nature_latent}.
+Their approach yields networks akin to \autoref{fig:bad_components}A, which are not relevant from a cognitive perspective.
 A template-extracting approach that clusters the low-dimensional brain map representations is proposed; yet it remains exogenous to the model and does not perform convincingly.
-The consensus post-hoc transformation method we propose in this work address the issue of interpretability and finds cognitive directions that efficiently capture mental state information.
+The consensus post-hoc transformation method we propose in this work addresses the issue of interpretability and finds cognitive directions that efficiently capture mental state information.
 As \autoref{fig:comparison_method_transfer} shows, these meaningful networks can be used as a cognitive atlas for improving decoding on newly acquired datasets, without joint training.
 Consensus through matrix factorization of the model weights also increases model performance (\autoref{fig:comparison_method_transfer}).

-\paragraph{Architecture, constraints, training.}The functional atlases used as a first-layer by \textcite{mensch2017learning} are smaller (up to 256 components) and not constrained to be non-negative.
+\paragraph{Architecture, constraints, training.}The functional atlases used as a first-layer by \cite{mensch2017learning} are smaller (up to 256 components) and not constrained to be non-negative.
 As we discovered, enforcing non-negativity of the first layer $\D$ and the second layer $\L$ (after ensembling) is crucial to interpret the prediction of the model.
 Using a larger functional atlas extracted from resting-state data ensures that no information is lost when reducing the dimension of brain maps.
-Initialization of the second-layer with resting-state information increases the model performance (\autoref{fig:posthoc}), as well as the use of variational Dropout\autocite{kingma_variational_2015} and batch normalization\autocite{ioffe_batch_2015} (\autoref{fig:comparison_method_dropout}).
+Initialization of the second-layer with resting-state information increases the model performance (\autoref{fig:posthoc}), as well as the use of variational dropout \cite{kingma_variational_2015} and batch normalization \cite{ioffe_batch_2015} (\autoref{fig:comparison_method_dropout}).